-The American Council on Alcohol Problems “provides the forum and the mechanism through which concerned persons can find common ground on alcohol and other drug problems and address those issues with a united voice.”
+The ACAP “provides the forum and the mechanism through which concerned persons can find common ground on alcohol and other drug problems and address those issues with a united voice.”

-It also operated the National Temperance and Prohibition Council between 1934 and 1956,
+It also operated the National Temperance and Prohibition Council between 1934 and 1956.

-The headquarters of the American Council on Alcohol Problems is in Birmingham, Alabama.
-However, it maintains a strong presence in Washington, D.C. for its lobbying activities.
+The headquarters of ACAP is in Birmingham, Alabama.
+But it maintains a strong presence in Washington, D.C.
+That’s for its lobbying efforts.